bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:23 AM CT, March 10</p>
+<p class="updated_time"> Latest data: 12:28 AM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 75°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 76°, which is 9° **warmer** than yesterday.
+Tomorrow is expected to be 8° *colder* than today.

 Currently:

-- 62°
+- 61°
-- Mostly Clear
+- Clear
-- 95% humidity
+- 93% humidity
-- 14 mph wind
+- 13 mph wind
-- 24% cloud cover
+- 0% cloud cover
 - 39 AQI 🟩
 - 0.34 inches of rain expected in the next 48 hours